 - (2) Is physically or mentally incompetent; or - (3) Was killed. - 2.
-The term includes any person who was harmed by an act listed in subsection 1, regardless of whether: - (a) The person is a resident of this State, a citizen of the United States or is lawfully entitled to reside in the United States; or - (b) The act was committed by an adult or a minor.
+The term includes any person who was harmed by an act listed in subsection 1, regardless of whether: - (a) The person is a resident of this State, a citizen of the United States or is lawfully entitled to reside in the United States; or - (b) The act was committed by an adult or a minor. - Sec.
+103. Chapter 289 of NRS is hereby amended by adding thereto the provisions set forth as sections 104 and 105 of this act. - Sec.

-Sec.
-102.5.
-(Deleted by amendment.)

-Sec.
-103. Chapter 289 of NRS is hereby amended by adding thereto the provisions set forth as sections 104 and 105 of this act.

-Sec.
 104. 1.
-The Commission shall, subject to the availability of funds appropriated for such a purpose, develop and implement a behavioral health field response grant program for the purpose of allowing law enforcement and behavioral health professionals to safely respond to crises, including, without limitation, by telephone or video, involving persons with behavioral health issues.
-The Commission may use a portion of the appropriated funds to develop data management capability to support the program.

-2. A local law enforcement agency may submit a grant application to the Commission that contains the agency's proposal to develop its behavioral health field response by incorporating behavioral health professionals into its behavioral health field response planning, or two or more local law enforcement agencies may submit a joint grant application that contains their joint proposal.
-Any proposal submitted by a law enforcement agency must provide a plan for improving behavioral health field response and diversion from incarceration through modifying or expanding law enforcement practices in partnership with behavioral health professionals.
-The Commission may prioritize grant applications that include total matching funds.

-3. The Commission shall appoint a peer review panel to review, in consultation with behavioral health organizations and the Department of Health and Human Services the grant applications submitted by local law enforcement agencies and select the grant recipients.
+The Commission shall, subject to the availability of funds appropriated for such a purpose, develop and implement a mental health field response grant program for the purpose of allowing law enforcement and mental health professionals to safely respond to crises, including, without limitation, by telephone or video, involving persons with behavioral health issues.
+The Commission may use a portion of the appropriated funds to develop data management capability to support the program. - 2.
+A local law enforcement agency may submit a grant application to the Commission that contains the agency's proposal to develop its mental health field response by incorporating mental health professionals into its mental health field response planning, or two or more local law enforcement agencies may submit a joint grant application that contains their joint proposal.
+Any proposal submitted by a law enforcement agency must provide a plan for improving mental health field response and diversion from incarceration through modifying or expanding law enforcement practices in partnership with mental health professionals.
+The Commission may prioritize grant applications that include total matching funds. - 3.
+The Commission shall appoint a peer review panel to review, in consultation with behavioral health organizations, the grant applications submitted by local law enforcement agencies and select the grant recipients.
 To the extent possible, at least one grant recipient must be from a rural county.
 To avoid any conflict of interest, any law enforcement agency that is included in a proposal shall recuse itself from voting on the peer review panel.

 4. If the Commission certifies that the grant application of a selected recipient satisfies the proposal criteria, the Commission shall distribute grant funds to the selected recipient.
 The Commission shall make every effort to fund at least three grants each fiscal year.
-Grant recipients must be selected and receive grant funds not later than October 1 of each year the behavioral health field response grant program is funded.
+Grant recipients must be selected and receive grant funds not later than October 1 of each year the mental health field response grant program is funded.

-5. A grant recipient must provide for at least one behavioral health professional who will perform professional services under its plan.
-Such a behavioral health professional may assist patrolling officers in the field or in an on-call capacity, provide preventive, follow-up training on behavioral health field response best practices or provide other services at the direction of the grant recipient.
+5. A grant recipient must provide for at least one mental health professional who will perform professional services under its plan.
+Such a mental health professional may assist patrolling officers in the field or in an on-call capacity, provide preventive, follow-up training on mental health field response best practices or provide other services at the direction of the grant recipient.
 A grant recipient may coordinate with local public safety answering points to maximize the goals of its plan.